Washi1337/AsmResolver/docs/dotnet/importing.rst

 There is limited support for importing compound types.
 Types that can be imported through reflection include:

 - Pointer types.
-- By reference types.
+- By-reference types.
+- Array types:
-- Array types: If an array contains only one dimension, a ``SzArrayTypeSignature`` is returned.
+    - If an array contains only one dimension, a ``SzArrayTypeSignature`` is returned.
 Otherwise a ``ArrayTypeSignature`` is created.
 - Generic parameters.
 - Generic type instantiations.